IliasChatzip/fueleu-ghg-intensity-calculator/README.md

 streamlit run app.py

 3. **Open the app in your broswer:**
-After running, Streamlit will give you a local link (usually http://localhost:8501)—open this in your browser
+After running, Streamlit will give you a local link in your browser

 4. **Export results:**
 Use the “Export to PDF” button in the web interface to download your results as a report